liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

 Any code calling/implementing
 `DDMStructureLocalServiceUtil.updateStructure(...)` or
-`DDMTemplateLocalServiceUtil.updateTemplate(...)`
-should pass the new userId parameter.
+`DDMTemplateLocalServiceUtil.updateTemplate(...)` should pass the new `userId` parameter.

 #### Why was this change made?

+For the service to keep track of which user is modifying the structure or template, the `userId` parameter was required.
 In order to add support to structure and template versions, audit columns were also added to such models.
-For the service to keep track which the user is modifying the structure or template, the `userId` parameter is required.

 ---------------------------------------